mtiller/ModelicaBook/text/source/components/components/rot_comps_adv.rst

-But the question still remains, how much difference would it make if we assumed that a gear was implicitly grounded when, in fact, it wasn't.
+But the question still remains, how much difference would it make if we assumed that a gear was implicitly grounded when, in fact, it wasn't?
 This is clearly demonstrated in the following plot:

 .. plot:: ../plots/SMD_GC_u.py
    :include-source: no